Anaglyph 3D: Dual purpose, 2D or 3D "compatible anaglyph" technique

 Since the advent of the Internet, a variant technique has developed where the images are specially processed to minimize visible mis-registration of the two layers.
-This technique is known by various names, the most common, associated with diopter glasses, and warmer skin tones, is Anachrome.
+This technique is known by various names, of which the most common, associated with diopter glasses and warmer skin tones, is anachrome.
 The technique allows most images to be used as large thumbnails, while the 3D information is encoded into the image with less parallax than conventional anaglyphs.

-Modern Anaglyph Rendering Techniques
+Modern anaglyph rendering techniques

-Anaglyphic images made with cameras used to be constructed by having the lens covered with the appropriate coloured filter.
+Anaglyphic images made with cameras used to be constructed by having the lens covered with the appropriate colored filter.
 Modern video/image rendering programs use a similar technique to achieve the anaglyph effect.
-Modern anaglyphic rendering programs used to use simulated filters over the virtual cameras, for Red/Cyan anaglyphs the left camera blocking all but red light being perceived and the right blocking all but the blue and green light being received.
-This worked okay for creating colourful anaglyph images but the results were prone to retinal rivalry.
+Modern anaglyphic rendering programs used to use simulated filters over the virtual cameras, for red/cyan anaglyphs the left camera blocking all but red light being perceived and the right blocking all but the blue and green light being received.
+This worked okay for creating colorful anaglyph images, but the results were prone to retinal rivalry.

-In 2001, Eric Dubois released a paper titled 'A projection method to generate anaglyph stereo images'.
-This paper described a method of filtering for anaglyph images that retained much of the colour and reduced ghosting and retinal rivalry The algorithm used to create this effect is called the least-squares algorithm.
+In 2001, Eric Dubois released a paper titled “A projection method to generate anaglyph stereo images”.
+This paper described a method of filtering for anaglyph images that retained much of the color and reduced ghosting and retinal rivalry.
+The algorithm used to create this effect is called the least-squares algorithm.
 The result is a matrix that is applied over each virtual camera and forms a filter.
-His Matrix has been incorporated into many anaglyph programs such as StereoPhoto Maker and threeJs's anaglyph effect.
+His Matrix has been incorporated into many anaglyph programs such as StereoPhoto Maker and three.js's anaglyph effect.